 Does not have a thermostat to regulate temperature.

-Is larger and more expensive than the Fowlers Simple Natural Preserving Unit.
+Is larger and more expensive than the Fowlers Simple Natural Preserver.
 Being made of stainless steel it will last longer and the bigger size means it can process more jars.
 As it comes with a thermostat it offers much better temperature control.

 - 34 litres capacity – fits up to 12 No. 20 (600 ml) jars and 7 No. 31 (1 litre) jars.